sensorario/go-design-patterns/behavioral/strategy/README.md

 }
 ```

 Code of `tplParams()` and `tplTemplate()` is omitted here.
-It provide a simple template and params to build it.
+It provide a simple
+template and parameters to build it.

 Main program will get from console the flag "strategy".
+If omitted,
-If omitted, ConsoleStrategy will be selected and the template rendered will be visible in console.
+ConsoleStrategy will be selected and the template rendered will be visible in
+console.
 Otherwise, if strategy flag is sent with:

 > $ go run strategy.go --strategy=file